all-out/lootparser/README.md

 # lootparser
-An attempt to make a small desktop GUI where you paste loot and mark the split, and the payout is calculated for you.
+An attempt to make a small webapp using Django where you paste loot and mark the split, and the payout is calculated for you.
+Makes use of the excellent EvePaste library.